Alexandr Syman

-Alexandr Syman (born 26 July 1977 in Kopyl) is a retired Belarusian biathlete.
+Alexandr Syman (born 26 July 1977) is a Belarusian retired biathlete.

 He competed in the 2002, 2006 and 2010 Winter Olympics for Belarus.
 His best finish was 8th, as a member of the Belarusian relay team in 2002.
 His best individual performance was 20th, in the 2010 sprint.

 He earned one individual Biathlon World Cup victory, in the sprint event at Pokljuka in 2004/05.
 His best overall finish in the Biathlon World Cup also came in this season, placing 35th.
 He also earned a victory with the Belarusian relay team in 2003/04, as well as six other World Cup podiums.
 He won a silver medal at the Biathlon World Championships with the relay team as well, in 2001.
 His best individual performance in a World Championships was 21st, in the 2008 individual.